How to Dehydrate Peas

 When properly dried and stored, dehydrated peas can last upwards of a year.
 Here are our tips for storage:

-We personally like to store our dehydrated food in mason jars that have been vacuum-sealed using this handheld FoodSaver vacuum sealer along with these jar sealing attachments.
+We like to store our dehydrated food in mason jars that have been vacuum-sealed using this handheld FoodSaver vacuum sealer along with these jar sealing attachments.
 This gives us the benefit of vacuum sealing without the waste (and expense) of plastic vacuum sealing bags.
-Since the jars are clear we make sure we store them in a dark spot in our pantry.
+Since the jars are clear we make sure we store them in a dark spot in our pantry to keep them out of direct light.

 How to use